The kidney has many roles, including:

 The kidney plays major roles in maintenance of electrolyte concentrations.
 Sodium homeostasis is inextricably linked to water homeostasis.

-- Aldosterone: This enhances excretion in the collecting tubules by stimulating sodium absorption (creates a high lumen negative potential difference, i.e. the lumen becomes more negative drawing in a positive).
-Aldosterone is stimulated by acidemia (because it promotes hydrogen loss, see below), hyperkalemia, and the renin-angiotensin II system (hypovolemia, hypochloremia).
+- Aldosterone: This enhances excretion in the collecting tubules by stimulating sodium absorption in principal cells in the distal nephron via the sodium transporter (creates a high lumen negative potential difference, i.e. the lumen becomes more negative drawing in a positive, such as potassium into the lumen).
+Aldosterone is stimulated by acidemia (because it promotes hydrogen loss, see below), hyperkalemia, and the renin-angiotensin II system (which responds to hypovolemia and hypochloremia by baroreceptors in the cardiac atria, carotid sinus and afferent arteriole of the kidney).

-- Tubular flow rate: Increased flow rate increases excretion.
+- Tubular flow rate: Increased flow rate (usually due to increased sodium delivery) increases excretion, by allowing less time for absorption.

-- Presence of unabsorbable anion in the filtrate: These are drugs, such as carbenicillin, penicillin, and endogenous products, such as ketones.
+- Presence of unabsorbable anions in the filtrate: These are drugs, such as carbenicillin, penicillin, and endogenous products, such as ketones.
 These increase lumen electronegativity which promotes potassium excretion.

 Only ionized calcium is filtered.
 Calcium is mostly resorbed passively in the PCT (80-85%) following sodium and water resorption.
 In the thick ascending limb of the loop of Henle and DCT, parathyroid hormone stimulates calcium resorption.
 Vitamin D has a minor effect on calcium resorption in the DCT (by increasing calbindins, calcium-binding proteins in the renal cells).